 Crisp start to the weekend could lead to a wintry mix by Sunday

-Clouds and wind were the deciding factors for temperatures Thursday.
-Sunshine helped get those out west to the low 60s while it was a struggle to reach just 50° under the clouds further east.
-Clouds will blanket some, but not all tonight -- lows range anywhere from near freezing (under clear skies) to the upper 30s / low 40s (under cloudier skies).
-Muddled sunshine Friday with highs only reaching the low 50s.
-Expect the same Saturday -- just with more blue sky to enjoy.
+Clouds have worked in and out of the area over the past 24 hours, and we expect more of the same Friday and Saturday.
+Enough sunshine pokes through to get us into the low to mid 50s each day, and with less WIND than what we saw Thursday - the next couple days will be pleasantly chilly.
+In other words, we keep things quiet going all the way through Saturday evening.

-All eyes are on the next weather maker to reach Texas Sunday.
+We are still closely watching the potential for wintry weather Sunday.
 The day starts in the low 40s with a chance for rain increasing through the morning hours.
 By afternoon, a cold front takes over dropping temperatures to the mid and upper 30s.
 At the same time, that weather maker is swinging into West Texas before heading east Sunday night.
 As the atmosphere cools, that could allow for snowflakes to survive a fall closer to the ground.
-As of right now, the forecast is for a 70% chance for rain and a 40% chance of a rain / snow mix by late afternoon / evening / overnight.
-Still a lot of details to work out -- that forecast models may not be able to start doing until Friday evening -- best chance for wintry weather falls for those further north.
-Accumulations, exact timing, and overall potential: keep checking back as we fine tune what is a challenging but interesting forecast...
+We are still expecting widespread rain - call it an 80% chance throughout the day Sunday.
+As of early Friday, the forecast remains the same, that a brief switchover to a wintry mix, and potentially snow, may occur Sunday evening into very early Monday.
+We expect no to minor accumulations, which bears watching for the Monday morning drive.
+We will keep you updated as we receive better data, especially later today and into Saturday.

 Friday: Partly cloudy.
 High: 53.
 Wind: N 5-15 mph, gusting 20 mph.